 In countries with a better infrastructure, journey times are more predictable, hotels are readily available and in my view one of the joys of driving abroad is that you can just set off and stop whenever somewhere appeals to you.
-The USA and Australia are great countries to explore in this way – Just remember that half way into your trip you probably need to start considering whether you have time to get back to where you intend to finish up!
+The USA, New Zealand and Australia are great countries to explore in this way – Just remember that half way into your trip you probably need to start considering whether you have time to get back to where you intend to finish up!

 Researching the Country

 If you’re going to be driving abroad in a potentially unstable part of the world, you need to be checking the news whilst planning your itinerary.
 Forums such as the Lonely Planet’s Thorn Tree are good places to monitor what’s happening on the ground in the country and the BBC website provides good regional news coverage.

 Most Governments also have websites providing accurate, up to date information on whats happening around the world eg-

 Also, some countries provide a service which allows their citizens to register the details of their trip so if a situation develops whilst you’re away, they can contact you with advice.

 Although I try and keep the information in the site updated as much as possible, in a rapidly moving world, situations can change daily.
 Therefore please use this site as an approximate guide, and in conjunction with other resources in order to form your view on driving conditions, roads, safety etc.